IBM-MIL/GameDoneSwift/README.md

 something like the following:

 ![hello_world](https://raw.githubusercontent.com/IBM-MIL/GameDoneSwift/Brand-New-Project/img/hello_world.png)
-The (almost) default SpriteKit game everyone.
+The (almost) default SpriteKit game, everyone!

-Now to test that your app stays in landscape mode feel free to use "command + <-" or "command + ->" to rotate the simulator.
+Now to test that your app stays in landscape mode rotate the simulator using "command + <-" or "command + ->".

 *Asset Swap*